-When I was involved in campus ministry, I used to carry around a notebook and collapsible pen in my back pocket.
+When I was involved in campus ministry, I used to carry around a notebook and a collapsible pen in my back pocket.
 Both were very tiny.
-I would jot down thoughts and people’s contact information, but mostly I used it to make check lists.
+I would jot down thoughts and people’s contact information, but mostly I used it to make checklists.
 I would draw a little box to tick and a to-do item next to it.

 Another little box and another to-do item.

 That’s how I made sure I got everything done that I needed to do.
 While I actually still use this method once in a while, I’ve switched over to a software solution that saves me a lot of headaches and can store a lot more information than my tiny notepad and tiny pen.